 Cross Roads Primitive Methodist Sunday School roll of honour

-We recreated this memorial from scratch after the original had disintegrated and the photos had been placed into an archive box.
+We organised the creation of this new memorial from scratch after the original had disintegrated and the photos had been placed into an archive box.
 The staff at Keighley library discovered them and several local people gave their time to make a new framed memorial which was installed in Cross Roads Park memorial building, alongside the main Lees, Bocking and Cross Roads War Memorial.

 Haworth - Grand United Order Of Oddfellows